-Due to the current economic situation, those who are obtaining unemployment benefits are now entitled to extend their benefits by 13 to 20 weeks.
+Those who are obtaining unemployment benefits are also entitled to apply for additional extended benefits under various state and federal schemes.
 Customary unemployment insurance lasts for up to 12 weeks (2016) in Florida.
 When there are elevated levels of unemployment in your state, you will receive an extension of benefits.
 A soaring level of unemployment is described as a rate above 6%.
 Your state will inform you about the unemployment extension when your traditional benefits are about to run out.

 Want to know how long does this extension provide benefits in your State?

 Benefits Extension by State – Available Weeks

 The following table shows number of weeks of extension allowed in each state.
 Everyone will be eligible for UI benefits.
-EUC and EB benefits are determined based on the current unemployment rate in the State.
+EUC and EB benefits are determined based on the current unemployment rate in the State and subject to availability.

 |Dist of Columbia||26||0||0||26|

 UI: Unemployment Insurance (UI) programs offer the basic unemployment benefits to eligible workers who become jobless through no fault of their own, and meet specific other eligibility requirements.

 EUC: This is a 100% federally funded program that offers benefits to those who have exhausted regular state benefits.
 There are presently four Emergency Unemployment Compensation (EUC) benefits extensions available.
 Each Tier provides additional weeks of unemployment other than the basic state unemployment benefits.

 EB: Extended Benefits (EB) are available to workers who have exhausted usual unemployment insurance benefits all through periods of high unemployment.

 Unemployment Extension Tiers

 As already mentioned, in the United States, there is a usual of 26 weeks of unemployment benefits, known as “regular unemployment insurance (UI) benefits”.
 There are two programs for extending UI benefits.

 - Emergency Unemployment Compensation (EUC)